synapsecns/sanguine/docs/bridge/docs/Services/02-Omnirpc.md

+# OmniRPC

-Omnirpc is an rpc load balancer and verifier that allows users to query chain data from multiple chains.
+OmniRPC is an RPC load balancer and verifier that allows users to query chain data from multiple chains.
 It is a service that should be run by Quoters and interfaces that allow Solvers to post quotes.
-Omnirpc takes in a yaml config that allows the user to specify which chains it should run on.
+OmniRPC takes in a yaml config that allows the user to specify which chains it should run on.

-### Running OmniRPC
+## Running OmniRPC

 ### Building From Source

-To build omnirpc from source, you will need to have Go installed.
+To build OmniRPC from source, you will need to have Go installed.
 You can install Go by following the instructions [here](https://golang.org/doc/install).
 Once you have Go installed, you can build the relayer by running the following commands:

 1. `git clone https://github.com/synapsecns/sanguine --recursive`
 2. `cd sanguine/services/omnirpc`